Admission requirements

 May 12 for non-EU students.

-June 15 for the EU, UK, Georgian, Turkish and Ukraine students.
+June 15 for the EU/EEA, Switzerland, Georgian, UK and Turkish students.

 Late documents